SwiftyVK/SwiftyVK/README.md

 class VKDelegateExample: SwiftyVKDelegate {

     func vkNeedsScopes(for sessionId: String) -> Scopes {
-      // Called when SwiftyVK attempts get access to user account
+      // Called when SwiftyVK attempts to get access to user account
-      // Should return set of permission scopes
+      // Should return a set of permission scopes
     }

     func vkNeedToPresent(viewController: VKViewController) {
-      // Called when SwiftyVK wants to present UI (e.g webView or captcha)
+      // Called when SwiftyVK wants to present UI (e.g. webView or captcha)
       // Should display given view controller from current top view controller }

     func vkTokenCreated(for sessionId: String, info: [String : String]) {
-      // Called when user grant access and SwiftyVK gets new session token
+      // Called when user grants access and SwiftyVK gets new session token
-      // Can be used for run SwiftyVK requests and save session data }
+      // Can be used to run SwiftyVK requests and save session data }

     func vkTokenUpdated(for sessionId: String, info: [String : String]) {
-      // Called when existing session token was expired and successfully refreshed
+      // Called when existing session token has expired and successfully refreshed
-      // Most likely here you do not do anything
+      // You don't need to do anything special here
     }

     func vkTokenRemoved(for sessionId: String) {
       // Called when user was logged out
-      // Use this point to cancel all SwiftyVK requests and remove session data }
+      // Use this method to cancel all SwiftyVK requests and remove session data }
 }
 ```